Is In-Context Learning Learning?: Methods

 \textbf{n-Shot Learning:} Provide $n$ exemplars of an input $x$ and desired, formatted output $\tilde{\pi}(x)$.
 When we do not provide a system prompt, we refer to it as \textbf{Modus Ponens}.

-\textbf{Description:} Add in the system prompt.
+\textbf{Description:} Add in the system prompt $p$.
 This is the usual way to prompt LLMs.

-\textbf{Automated Prompt Optimisation (APO):} A meta-prompting (`prompting to prompt') approach where the LLM adapts its own system prompt with a development set.
+\textbf{APO:} A meta-prompting (`prompting to prompt') approach where the LLM adapts its own system prompt $p$ with a development set.
 It has been shown that this strategy yields better perceived results than description \citep{dewynter2023metaprompting}.
-We used the algorithm from \citet{pryzant-etal-2023-automatic} to generate the system prompt.
+We used the algorithm from \citet{pryzant-etal-2023-automatic} to generate $p$.

 \textbf{Direct Encoding (DE):} Pass in the system prompt plus $\G$ and $L$.
 This is common in theoretical computer science; in addition, LLMs have been claimed to be capable of understanding code.
 Note that DE is known to increase robustness to OOD in LSTMs and RNNs \citep{pmlr-v162-dan22a}.